-4.0 Benefits to the Institute:
+4. Objectives of the Industrial Training:

 - i.
 Provides a good platform to build good relations and linkages with the industry - ii.
 Makes the placement process easier. - iii.
 Curriculum revision can be made based on the feedback from industry/students. - iv.
 Provides a base for improvement in the teaching-learning iterative process.